 The SSC JE Exam is conducted by the Staff Selection Commission every year.
 The commission invites young graduates from various fields to apply for a number of SSC JE Vacancies open in different cadres.
 Generally, this examination takes place every year.
 The Commission notifies JE posts for different government departments.
 The department notifies various posts in Civil and Electrical for the eligible and interested candidates.
 SSC department allowed the aspirants to fill the online application form for SSC JE for their favorable posts.
-In this page we will cover the basic information about SSC JE Exam, the aspirants can check the year specific information through the button given below.
+In this page we will cover the basic information about the SSC JE Exam, the aspirants can check the year-specific information through the button given below.

 SSC JE Exam

 SSC JE stands for the Staff Selection Commission Junior Engineer.
 SSC is a government organization which is responsible for recruiting the many candidates on different vacant seats recognized in various government and semi government organizations.
 The candidates can note the date of this year and last year recruitment process from here.

 |Important event||SSC JE 2017-2018|

 |SSC JE Exam 2019 Paper 1||27 – 30 Oct 2020|

 |SSC JE Exam 2019 Paper 2||To be announced|